 In January of 2015 God, in his infinite wisdom, brought the Rev. Paul Pollatz to serve as a substitute pastor for Immanuel.
 At a congregational meeting in August of 2015, it was voted to have Pastor Pollatz serve the congregation of Immanuel.

-In July of 2017 Pastor Pollatz left our congregation and at this time, we are in the process of calling a new pastor to serve.
-God, in His infinite wisdom, sent Deacon Steven Sparks to Immanuel to provide God's Word to us while waiting to call a pastor.
-In January, 2018 the Church Council recommended to the congregation that we contract with Deacon Sparks to serve Immanuel while he was going thru his colloquy to become an ordained minister.
-Upon Deacon Steve becoming an ordained minister, Immanuel will extend a call to him to permanently serve our church.
+In July of 2017 Pastor Pollatz left our congregation.
+Once again God bless Immanuel by bring Deacon Steven Sparks to Immanuel to provide God's Word to us.
+Deacon Sparks is currently going thru his colloquy to become an ordained minister.
+Upon Deacon Sparks becoming an ordained minister, Immanuel will extend a call to him to serve our church.